OpenEnergyDashboard/DesignDocs/website/website.md

     * Get the time shift
       * select date_trunc('hour', clock_timestamp() at time zone 'cst') - max(end_timestamp) as shift from readings where meter_id = (select id from meters where name = 'Meter 7');
       * use cdt if appropriate
     * Now shift the readings by this amount (both start and end timestamp where you will shift all readings in the 2 new meters).
-Replace the '504 days 21:00:00 with whatever you got for the shift above.
+Replace the '509 days 10:00:00 with whatever you got for the shift above.
 Note you have to do it in 2 places in the following command.
 So do:
       * update readings set start_timestamp = start_timestamp + interval '509 days 10:00:00', end_timestamp = end_timestamp + interval '509 days 10:00:00' where meter_id in (select id from meters where name in ('Meter 7', 'Meter 8'));
         * 4368 rows
+      * You can leave the Postgres console: \q
-      * (in other terminal in OED main directory): docker compose exec web npm run refreshReadingViews
+      * (in other terminal in OED main directory): docker compose exec web npm run refreshAllReadingViews
   * You can repeat these steps in the future to get back to the latest time but you may get error about overlapping start_timestamp.
 The easiest way around this is the delete all the reading with: \
 delete from readings where meter_id in (select id from meters where name in ('Meter 7', 'Meter 8')); \
 and then start again from above to add values and then do the shift.